BrianSemiglia/Cycle.swift/README.md

 Cycle provides a means of writing an application as a function that reduces a stream of events to a stream of effects.

 ### Anatomy
-1. Effects - A struct representing the state of the entire application at a given moment.
+Effect - A struct representing the state of the entire application at a given moment
+Pre-Filter - A function that converts effects to driver-models that are stripped of redundancies
-2. Drivers - Isolated, stateless objects that render effects to hardware and deliver events.
+Driver - An isolated, stateless object that renders effects to hardware and deliver events
-3. Events - Enum values expressing events experienced by hardware.
+Event - An enum expressing events experienced by hardware
-3. Reducers - Functions that produce Effects based on input events.
+Post-Filter - A function that produces Effects based on input Events

 ### Composition
+1. `Effects` arrive as inputs to the main function.
+2. `Effects` are routed to pre-filter functions that produce models specific to `Drivers`.
-1. `Effects` arrive as inputs to the main function and are fed to `Drivers` to be rendered to hardware.
+3. `Models` are fed to each `Driver` to be rendered to hardware.
-2. `Drivers` deliver `Events` as they arrive.
+4. `Drivers` deliver `Events` as they arrive.
-3. The `Event` along with previous _n_ `Effects` is fed to a `Reducer` to produce a new `Effect`.
+5. The `Event` along with the previous _n_ `Effects` are fed to a post-filter to produce a new `Effect`.
-4. The new `Effect` is input to another execution of the main function and a cycle is produced.
+6. The new `Effect` is input to another execution of the main function and a cycle is produced.

 ```
-effect --------> driver ----------> event + previous n effects -> new effect
+effect --------> driver ----------> event + previous effects -> new effect

 Network.Model -> Network                    Network.Model       Network.Model
 Screen.Model  -> Screen  -> Network.Event + Screen.Model   ---> Screen.Model
 Session.Model -> Session                    Session.Model       Session.Model
 ```

 ### Concept